attrill20/FPLFixtureCalendar/README.md

 - Add ranking of players to this page
 - Allow selection of different players with the exact same web_name
 - Fix the issue where the selected player disappears when you start searching again
+- If player has no photo, add a blank default one
+- Fix the keyboard still displaying on mobile after selecting a player (focus/blue solution?)
+- Change profile layout, smaller player photo on desktop and side by side stats

 #### Site Changes